SuperMagic4/UnrealProject/README.md

-# SchoolProject
+# Unreal Project
-The repository for the School Game Unreal Project
+The repository for an Unreal Project